 TST sensitivity is generally poor in immunocompromised patients, who may be anergic.
 In some studies, IGRAs appear to perform better than the TST in immunocompromised patients, although this advantage has not yet been established.

-In HIV-infected patients with LTBI, active TB develops in about 5 to 10%/yr, whereas in people who are not immunocompromised, it develops in about the same percentage over a lifetime.
+In patients with untreated HIV infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection results from 1 of 2 similar retroviruses (HIV-1 and HIV-2) that destroy CD4+ lymphocytes and impair cell-mediated immunity, increasing risk of certain... read more and LTBI, active TB develops in about 5 to 10%/yr, whereas in people who are not immunocompromised, it develops in about the same percentage over a lifetime.
 In the early 1990s, half of HIV-infected TB patients who were untreated or infected with an MDR strain died, with median survival of only 60 days.
 Now, outcomes are somewhat better in developed countries because of earlier TB diagnosis and antiretroviral therapy, but TB in HIV patients remains a serious concern.
 In developing countries, mortality continues to be high among patients coinfected with HIV and MDR-TB or XDR-TB.

 TB may develop early in AIDS and may be its presenting manifestation.
 Hematogenous dissemination of TB in patients with HIV infection causes a serious, often baffling illness with symptoms of both infections.
 In AIDS patients, a mycobacterial illness that develops while the CD4 count is ≥ 200/μL is almost always TB.
-By contrast, depending on the probability of TB exposure, a mycobacterial infection that develops while the CD4 count is < 50/μL is usually due to M. avium complex (MAC—see Other Mycobacterial Infections Resembling Tuberculosis).
+By contrast, depending on the probability of TB exposure, a mycobacterial infection that develops while the CD4 count is < 50/μL is usually due to M. aviumcomplex (MAC Nontuberculous Mycobacterial Infections Mycobacteria other than the tubercle bacillus sometimes infect humans.
+These organisms (called nontuberculous mycobacteria) are commonly present in soil and water and are much less virulent... read more ).
 Infection with MAC is not contagious and, in HIV-infected patients, affects primarily the blood and bone marrow, not the lungs.

-About one third of the world's population is infected with TB, and about 15 million have active disease at a given time.
+About one fourth of the world's population is infected with tuberculosis, and about 15 million have active disease at a given time.

 Active disease is much more likely in patients with impaired immunity, particularly those with HIV infection.